aidanbeck/notes/U2-SETUP.md

 # Getting Started with Java
 - Oracle has a JVM, but everyone uses the OpenJDK JVM
 - Java 8, 11, 17, and 21 are supported.
-We will use 17.
+We will use 17. // EDIT from the future, we are actually using 21

 Install the JDK
 - https://www.openlogic.com/openjdk-downloads
-- Download Java 17 JDK for your OS (msi for installer)
+- Download Java 21 JDK for your OS (msi for installer)
 - In your terminal (any terminal) enter `java --version` to verify install

 IntelliJ: Java's Favorite IDE